EnlighterJS/Plugin.WordPress/readme.txt

 = Plugin Features =
 * Support for all common used languages
-* Theme Customizer
+* Theme Customizer including **LIVE Preview Mode**
 * Inline Syntax Highlighting
 * **Full** Visual-Editor (TinyMCE) Integration (Admin Panel + Frontend)
 * Easy to use Text-Editor mode through the use of Shortcodes
-* Advanced configuration options (e.g. CDN usage) are available within the options page.
+* Advanced configuration options (CDN usage, ..) are available within the options page.
 * Supports code-groups (displays multiple code-blocks within a tab-pane)
 * Outputs in various formats like ordered lists or inline.
 Choose the method that works best for you.
 * Extensible language and theme engines - add your own one.
 * Simple CSS based themes
 * Integrated CSS file caching (suitable for high traffic sites)
 * EnlighterJS is written in MooTools.
-Requires MooTools v1.4+ (included) and enabled javascript
+Requires MooTools v1.4+ (included) and client enabled javascript

 = Shortcode Quickstart Example =
 Highlight javascript code (theme defined on your settings page)